Snaacky/thewiki/docs/tutorials/mpv.md

 ```

 !!!warning
-Your deband settings should be placed after your [`profile`](https://mpv.io/manual/stable/#profiles) or at the end of the file.
+Your deband settings should be placed after your [`profile`](https://mpv.io/manual/stable/#profiles) in order to prevent conflict.
 !!!

 +++ `input.conf`